Down syndrome: Related medical conditions

 Blood disorders

 Individuals with Down syndrome occasionally have abnormalities in their blood cells.
-This is why it is recommended that they have a complete blood count done at birth, followed by annual testing.
+This is why children with Down syndrome should have a complete blood count done at birth, followed by annual testing.
 In many instances, the abnormalities resolve spontaneously over a period of time, and this is especially common among newborn babies with Down syndrome.
 Rarely, if the condition persists, this may lead to a type of cancer called leukemia.
 Leukemia is a treatable blood cancer that needs to be cared for by a blood specialist called an oncologist.

-If you have questions or concerns about any of these conditions, speak with your child’s doctor.
+If you have questions or concerns about any of these conditions, speak with your child’s health-care provider.